Former AP photojournalist Kim Chonkil dies at age 89

-FILE - In this Oct.
-27, 1979, file photo, people walk beside a South Korean army tank after martial law was declared following the death of South Korean President Park Chung-hee in Seoul, South Korea.
-Former Associated Press photojournalist Kim Chonkil, whose images captured South Korea's turbulent transition from dictatorship to democracy, has died.
+In this circa 1987 photo, AP photographer Kim Chon-kil looks at negatives at the Seoul, South Korea bureau.
+Kim suffered a broken arm when he was caught between rock-throwing students and riot police.
+Former Associated Press photojournalist Kim, whose images captured South Korea's turbulent transition from dictatorship to democracy, has died.
 He was 89.
 Kim's son, Kim Kuchul, confirmed he died in New York on Thursday, Sept.
 6, 2018.
-(AP Photo/Kim Chonkil, File)
+(AP Photo/Corporate Archives)

 Former Associated Press photojournalist Kim Chonkil, whose images captured South Korea's turbulent transition from dictatorship to democracy, has died.
 He was 89.